 - As with BBA, there is some evidence that too much light in the blue spectrum allows hair algae to out compete plants, so a tank with balanced 6500K daylight lighting is recommended and discontinue the use of any actinic/blue lights if used or the use of high Kelvin daylight lamps (such as 14,000K) in all but the deepest aquariums (higher Kelvin daylight lights may be used with 6400 -6500K for better water penetration in tanks over 24 inches deep).

-If you have 10,000k or higher lighting in a tank under 24 inches I would strongly suggest switching to 6400-6500k lights such as the T2 6400K lights or the TMC GroBeam 6500k LED Lights.
+If you have 10,000k or higher lighting in a tank under 24 inches I would strongly suggest switching to TRUE 6400-6500k lights (not blended, as there is a difference in spectral quality) such as the AAP SHO 6400K lights or the AAP/TMC GroBeam 6500k LED Lights.

 Lighting Product Resources:

 - High waste particulate matter in the water column (DOC), which over crowding, over feeding.